sougatamaitragit/annuity/README.md

 ]
 }

+ # Data Validation Failure
+   For invalid input HTTP Status code is 400

+ # Other Server Error

    For any other server side error response will contain HTTP 500 error code.
 So while integrating the tool one should and must check  http 200 code for success and any other code faiilure.

+  # API Documentations
   A swagger documentation is also provided so that ,one can look into in deail about the request and response structure and data types  and formats,

 Swagger documentation is avaiable in http://your-machine-ip/swagger-ui.html url.